hartleybrody/pfnp/README.md

  * **Intro to Ruby (2hrs)** Ruby is one of many languages that can be run on a web server to produce HTML, CSS and JS.
 It tends to be very popular and trendy, especially among startups.
 It also has a lot of good tools and frameworks that make the web developer's life a lot easier.
 We'll look at using it from the command line, as well as setting up simple web application.

- * **Libraries and Frameworks (3hrs)** We're going to use the [Sinatra web framework](http://www.sinatrarb.com/) to build a simple web app.
+ * **Libraries, Frameworks & APIs (3hrs)** We're going to use the [Sinatra web framework](http://www.sinatrarb.com/) to build a simple web app.
 It comes with a lot of [builtin helpers](http://www.sinatrarb.com/intro.html#Helpers) to handle things like cookies, sessions and databases.
 Time permitting, we'll touch lightly on each of these and build a mini web app for storing users.

 ## Objectives
 By the end of the class, every student should be able to....

  1. ...explain what programming is, and various environments that code can be run in.
- 2. ...explain the basic client-server model and what sort of code runs on either side.
+ 2. ...explain the basic client-server model and the difference between the front & back ends.
- 3. ...write basic, well-formed HTML and CSS to tweak how a webpage looks.
+ 3. ...write well-formed HTML and CSS to change how a webpage looks.
+ 4. ...write Javascript to change how a webpage behaves.
- 4. ...write some server-side logic in Ruby to update what HTML gets generated.
+ 5. ...write some server-side logic in Ruby to control what HTML gets generated.
- 5. ...explain how to store data in a session cookie and a database.
+ 6. ...explain how to store data in a session cookie and a database.
+ 7. ...explain the day-to-day workflow of the average developer.

 ## Assessments